 Although packing only one of each card in a deck such as this might lead you to be concerned about consistency, the fact is the Priest has so many different ways of achieving the same goal that it is a class uniquely positioned to exploit this type of otherwise restrictive deck.
 It's not easy to play, however, and you should expect to have to invest a great deal of time mastering the many intricacies involved.

 You'll gain a better understanding of this deck simply by studying the combo section towards the bottom of this page.
-Once the Kobolds launch frenzy has calmed down a little we'll provide additional insight into handling specific heroes on the ladder.

 More great Priest guides:

 Highlander Priest Mulligan guide

 Raza the Chained is such a powerful card that it's perfectly legitimate to hold onto this pricey card right from the start.
 Otherwise you'll always find use from cards like Northshire Cleric, Kazakus, Loot Hoarder, Curious Glimmerroot.
 Against aggro opponents Potion of Madness will often allow you to steal one minion and kill another for free!

 Many players advocate holding onto even a late-game card like Shadowreaper Anduin, as it's a core part of the end-game engine.
 We're still experimenting with that one ourselves, and will tweak this Mulligan section as part of the next update.

 Highlander Priest card combos and synergies

 These are the most important card combos you need to be thinking about when playing this particular version of Highlander Priest: